cocos-creator/docs-3d-deprecated/en/editor/publish/publish-cocos-play.md

   - **tinyPacketMode**

     This item is optional.
-The in-package volume of the game contains code and resources that cannot exceed 10M, and resources can be loaded via network requests. **tinyPacketMode** is to help developers keep the script files in the game package, other resources are uploaded to the remote server, and downloaded from the remote server as needed.
-And the download, cache and version management of remote resources, **Cocos Creator 3D** has already helped the developer.
+The in-package volume of the game contains code and assets that cannot exceed 10M, and assets can be loaded via network requests. **tinyPacketMode** is to help developers keep the script files in the game package, other assets are uploaded to the remote server, and downloaded from the remote server as needed.
+And the download, cache and version management of remote assets, **Cocos Creator 3D** has already helped the developer.
 What the developer needs to do is the following steps:

     - When building, check the **tinyPacketMode** and fill in the **tinyPacketModeServer**.

-    - **First game resource package into the game package**, this item is optional.
+    - **First game asset package into the game package**, this item is optional.

-      In the `tinyPacketMode`, due to too many resources on the launch scene, downloading and loading resources for a long time may result in a short black screen when entering the game for the first time.
-If **First game resource package into the game package** is checked, you can reduce the black screen time when you first enter the game.
-However, it should be noted that the `res/import` resource does not support split resource downloading at this time, and the entire `import` directory is also packaged into the first package.
+      In the `tinyPacketMode`, due to too many assets on the launch scene, downloading and loading assets for a long time may result in a short black screen when entering the game for the first time.
+If **First game asset package into the game package** is checked, you can reduce the black screen time when you first enter the game.
+However, it should be noted that the `res/import` asset does not support split asset downloading at this time, and the entire `import` directory is also packaged into the first package.

       Developers can choose whether to check this item according to their needs.
 Then click on **Build**.

     - After the build is complete, click the **Open** button after the **Build Path** to upload the `res` directory under the release path to the server.
 For example, if the default release path is `build`, the Build Task Name is `cocos-play`, you need to upload the `/build/cocos-play/res` directory.

-    At this point, the `res` directory will no longer be included in the built-up cpk, and the resources in the `res` directory will be downloaded from the filled **tinyPacketMode Server Path** through the network request.
+    At this point, the `res` directory will no longer be included in the built-up cpk, and the assets in the `res` directory will be downloaded from the filled **tinyPacketMode Server Path** through the network request.

     The build parameters when publishing from the command line: